 Minor if: The PD did adversely affect the mitigating systems cornerstone attributes of procedure quality but did not adversely impact the cornerstone objective.
 Specifically, the incorrect information did not involve methodology errors or incorrect assumptions.
 The issue centers on administrative vulnerability but had not impacted the site.

 MTM if: The PD adversely affected the mitigating systems cornerstone attributes of procedure quality and adversely impacted the cornerstone objective.
-Updating MOV program documents and procedures adversely impacted design margins of effected MOVs and resulted in reasonable doubt with respect to the availability, reliability or capability of an MOV.
+Updating MOV program documents and procedures adversely impacted design margins of effected MOVs and resulted in reasonable doubt with respect to the availability, reliability, or capability of an MOV.

 Note: Since the inspector identified an impact on equipment resulting from the outdated procedures, the inspector is encouraged to focus the PD on the equipment issues (see sections 3 and 4 of this document for examples which address calculational errors/design inconsistencies or procedure issues) and consider using the outdated procedures as the cross-cutting aspect.